 Cyberstalking has become a growing issue.
-40 percent of Americans have experienced online harassment according to the Pew Research Center.
-While most victims of cyberstalking are women, 20 to 40 percent of the victims are men.
+41 per cent of Americans have experienced online harassment, according to the Pew Research Centre.
+While most victims of cyberstalking are women, 20 to 40 per cent of the victims are men.

 What is Cyberstalking?

-Cyberstalking often starts with seemingly harmless interactions that go on to become systematic in an annoying or frightening manner.
-Some even find the initial stage of cyberstalking to be amusing and harmless, but it stops being fun anymore when the interactions do not end even after the recipient has expressed their displeasure and asked for the interaction to stop.
+Cyberstalking often begins with seemingly harmless interactions that escalate into systematic, annoying, or frightening behaviour.
+Some individuals even find the initial stage of cyberstalking amusing and harmless, but this perception changes when the interactions persist despite the recipient’s expressed displeasure and request to stop.

-The content that is directed at the victim’s is often inappropriate and disturbing.
-A cyberstalker might terrorize a victim by sending messages several times a day and from different accounts.
+The content that is directed at the victims is often inappropriate and disturbing.
+A cyberstalker might terrorise a victim by sending messages several times a day and from different accounts.

-Cyberstalking does not necessarily involve direct communication, and some victims may not even realize that they are the victims of online stalking.
-The victims can be monitored through various methods and the information gathered can be later used for crimes such as identity theft.
-Some stalkers even go as far as harassing the victims offline as well and even contacting their friends.
+Cyberstalking does not necessarily involve direct communication, and some victims may not even realise that they are the victims of online stalking.
+The victims can be monitored through various methods, and the information gathered can be later used for crimes such as identity theft.
+Some stalkers even go as far as harassing the victims offline as well, and even contacting their friends.

-Some common characteristics of Cyberstalking behavior are tracking locations, breaching data privacy, monitoring online and real-world activities, obsessively tracking the victims’ whereabouts, intimidating victims, etc. Social media stalking may include sending threatening private messages or faking photos.
+Some common characteristics of Cyberstalking behaviour include tracking locations, breaching data privacy, monitoring online and real-world activities, obsessively tracking victims’ whereabouts, and intimidating victims.
+Social media stalking may consist of sending threatening private messages or faking photos.

-Oftentimes, cyberstalkers make false accusations, spread malicious rumors, create fake social media profiles or blogs, or create and publish revenge porn.
+Oftentimes, cyberstalkers make false accusations, spread malicious rumours, create fake social media profiles or blogs, or create and publish revenge porn.

 Cyberstalking Examples